Yun0613/Technical-Writing/Yun.notability tutorial.md

  * Tap the Insert Media + icon on the bottom left to insert web clips, photos, figures, text, and writing boxes into your note:

  ### Share Your Notes with others.
+ * You can share your finished notes to your friends throught email, dropbox, google driver by clicking the icon on the top of your left screen.